PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 .. code-block:: bash

-  cd PlasmaPy
-  pip install -e .
+  pip install -e {plasmapy-repository-root}

+Where `{plasmapy-repository-root}` is the directory resulting from `git clone`.

-If you are not working within a virtual environment, this may end in a permission error.
+If you are not working within a virtual environment, this may end in a permission error - this can be avoided via also adding the `--user` flag.

-.. note :: TODO verify above now that we're using `pip install -e .`

 Coding Style
 ============